Salenger Sack Kimmel & Bavaro logo

 Hip & Joint Implant Lawsuits

-Hip & Joint Replacement Attorneys
+Hip & Joint Replacement Lawsuit Attorneys

 Two X-ray images showing hip joint replacements with metal implants and screws visible in the pelvic and femoral regions.

 Each year, over 450,000 Americans undergo hip replacement surgery, expecting improved mobility and pain relief.
-But for many, faulty implants have led to devastating complications — including device failure, metal poisoning, and the need for painful revision surgery.

 What Is a Hip or Joint Replacement?